-Tuition for the PA Online Program for the 2020-2021 academic year is \$15,116 per term.
-For first-year students who begin their studies in January 2021, the tuition is approximately \$30,232 for two terms of tuition.
-Second-year students can expect to remit approximately \$45,348 for three terms of tuition, and third-year students remit \$30,232 for two terms of tuition.
+Tuition for the PA Online Program for the 2021-2022 academic year is \$15,569 per term.
+For first-year students, the tuition is approximately \$31,138 for two terms of tuition.
+Second-year students can expect to remit approximately \$46,708 for three terms of tuition, and third-year students remit \$31,138 for two terms of tuition.
 First-year and second-year students should expect a slight increase in tuition for their fall terms.
-Activity fees, technology fees, and other expenses - including books and supplies; equipment; room and board; immersions; personal and transportation expenses; hospitalization coverage and miscellaneous medical expenses; and travel to rotations - are estimated at an additional \$18,975 for first-year students, \$29,671 for second-year students, and \$19,698 for third-year students.
+Activity fees, technology fees, and other expenses-including books and supplies; equipment; room and board; immersions; personal and transportation expenses; hospitalization coverage and miscellaneous medical expenses; and travel to rotations-are estimated at an additional \$19,362 for first-year students, \$30,357 for second-year students, and \$19,670 for third-year students.
 For more information see https://paonline.yale.edu/admissions/tuition-and-financial-aid.